ajscolaro/gov-alerting-bot/docs/sky_integration.md

 - Sends alerts to Slack with consistent formatting
 - Thread management for updates and end states
 - Comprehensive error handling and logging
-- Automatic cleanup of completed proposals
+- State cleanup only after successful ended alerts
 - Timezone-aware datetime handling for accurate status tracking

 ## Alert Types and Status Transitions